What is Natto?

 The company used a specialized production process for Natto adapted from Japan, where Satoh learned to make Natto at a small local business.

-By producing fresh Natto locally in the United States, Megumi Natto has successfully removed the distinct smell of Natto, the taste and texture have improved compared to frozen Natto originating from Japan.
+By producing fresh Natto locally in the United States, Megumi Natto has successfully removed the distinct smell of Natto, and the taste and texture have improved compared to frozen Natto originating from Japan.

 The production has stopped, and the sales have decreased, according to Satoh.